ms6998/COMS4995---RAG-Chatbot/README.md

-# PathWise - LLM-Powered Degree Advisor
+# PathWay - LLM-Powered Degree Advisor

-PathWise is an intelligent academic advising system that uses Retrieval- Augmented Generation (RAG) to help engineering students navigate degree requirements, plan their academic path, and select courses taught by highly-rated professors.
+PathWay is an intelligent academic advising system that uses Retrieval- Augmented Generation (RAG) to help engineering students navigate degree requirements, plan their academic path, and select courses taught by highly-rated professors.